common-workflow-language/cwl-website/content/EDITING.md

 <a id="jquery"></a>
 ### jQuery

-The Back to Top button relies on jQuery 3.5.1, which is loaded via `footer-scripts.html`
+Both `assets/js/backToTop.js` and `assets/js/navCloseFix.js` rely on jQuery 3.5.1, which is loaded via `_includes/footer-scripts.html`

-Bootstrap and Plyr both load their own packaged versions of jQuery.
+Plyr loads its own packaged version of jQuery.

 <a id="video-player"></a>
 ### Video Player